-What is Shamanism
+What is Shamanic Healing

 Shamanism is a set of tools which has been used by medicine men and medicine women all over the world for the last 40,000 – 100,000 years of history to heal individuals and get spirit guidance for tribal and individual concerns.
 It is not a religion, and it predates all religions.
 The word “shaman” itself comes from the language of the Tuvan tribe of Siberia, and means medicine man/woman.

 Shamanism is about working with helping spirits, either by traveling to the spirit world to seek their help and advice, or by channeling them as a so-called “hollow bone”.
-In order to accomplish her work, the shaman uses very rapid drumming, rattling and sometimes dancing in order to induce a trance state.
+Traditionally, in order to accomplish her work, the shaman uses very rapid drumming, rattling and sometimes dancing in order to induce a trance state.
 Historically some cultures also have used hallucinogenic botanicals in order to induce a trance state, but this is neither necessary nor desirable to accomplish the shaman’s purpose.

 1. Drum or rattle healing